-5) Sum the points allowed by each tied team in every conference game.
+- 5) Sum the points allowed by each tied team in every conference game.
 The team with the lowest total is the conference champion.
 If two teams remain tied after this step, go to step 2.
-If three or more teams remain tied after this step, go to step 6.

-6) Sum the point differential for each tied team in every conference game.
+If three or more teams remain tied after this step, go to step 6. - 6) Sum the point differential for each tied team in every conference game.
 The point differential is the points scored minus the points allowed in each game, from a minimum of -14 points to a maximum of +14 points.
 (Forfeited games count as +14 or -14.)
 The team with the highest total is the conference champion.
 If two teams remain tied after this step, go to step 2.
-If three or more teams remain tied after this step, go to step 7.

-7) The team with the most wins in all games (conference and non-conference) is the conference champion.
+If three or more teams remain tied after this step, go to step 7. - 7) The team with the most wins in all games (conference and non-conference) is the conference champion.
 If two teams remain tied after this step, go to step 2.
-If three or more teams remain tied after this step, go to step 8.

-8) A random drawing by the IHSA Office will determine the conference champion.
+If three or more teams remain tied after this step, go to step 8. - A random drawing by the IHSA Office will determine the conference champion.

-In addition to conference champions, atlarge teams will be selected to fill out the 256 teams.
+In addition to conference champions, at-large teams will be selected to fill out the 256 teams.

-H. Qualifications for Playoffs:
+H) Qualifications for Playoffs:

-1) In addition to these Terms and Conditions, all member schools wishing to participate in the IHSA Football Playoffs must comply with IHSA By-laws 5.061, 5.062 and the interpretations provided in the IHSA Handbook with Illustrations.

-In order to qualify its champion, a conference must involve at least six (6) football playing schools and play at least five (5) conference football games.
+- In addition to these Terms and Conditions, all member schools wishing to participate in the IHSA Football Playoffs must comply with IHSA By-laws 5.061, 5.062 and the interpretations provided in the IHSA Handbook with Illustrations. - 2) In order to qualify its champion, a conference must involve at least six (6) football-playing schools and play at least five (5) conference football games.
 Further, a conference must have more than half its members as Illinois football playing schools.
-All schools not meeting these qualifications must qualify as independents.

-3) An independent school must play at least one (1) IHSA member school to qualify for consideration as an at-large selection.

-4) A maximum of nine (9) games may be counted toward the playoffs.
-A maximum of one (1) game per week may count toward the playoffs unless exception has been granted by the Executive Director of the IHSA.

-5) Competition against non-varsity opponents shall not be considered for playoff competition.

-6) All games must be scheduled no later than 1:00 p.m. on the final Saturday of the regular season.
+All schools not meeting these qualifications must qualify as independents. - An independent school must play at least one (1) IHSA member school to qualify for consideration as an at-large selection. - 4) A maximum of nine (9) games may be counted toward the playoffs.
+A maximum of one (1) game per week may count toward the playoffs unless an exception has been granted by the Executive Director of the IHSA. - Competition against non-varsity opponents shall not be considered for playoff competition. - All games must be scheduled no later than 1:00 p.m. on the final Saturday of the regular season.

-Note: Football schools are required to enter their 2022 Football schedule online at www.maxpreps.com.
-Deadline for completing the Football schedule online for the 2023 (next school year's) season is May 31, 2023.
+Note: Football schools are required to enter their 2024 Football schedule online at www.maxpreps.com.

-I. AED:

-Host schools must have an AED on site and available at all IHSA postseason contests.
+AED: Host schools must have an AED on-site and be available at all IHSA postseason contests.